Biodiscovery benefit sharing agreement

 A benefit sharing agreement is an agreement between the Queensland Government ('the state') and the biodiscovery entity.
 Under this agreement, the state confers upon a biodiscovery entity the right to take and use native biological material (e.g. plants, animals, fungi, micro-organisms) from State land or Queensland waters for biodiscovery and specifies the benefits of biodiscovery which are to be returned to the state.

 All benefit sharing agreements are negotiated on a case-by-case basis.
-However, the Department of Environment, Science and Innovation has developed a model benefit sharing agreement (DOCX, 102KB) as a starting point for negotiations and the Guideline for preparing a benefit sharing agreement, which contains information on the purpose and content of benefit sharing agreements.
+However, the Department of the Environment, Tourism, Science and Innovation has developed a model benefit sharing agreement (DOCX, 102KB) as a starting point for negotiations and the Guideline for preparing a benefit sharing agreement, which contains information on the purpose and content of benefit sharing agreements.

 A biodiscovery entity may also enter into a 'subsequent use agreement' with another biodiscovery entity who may be part of the research or commercialisation process.
 In this case a benefit sharing agreement must state the prescribed minimum terms that must be included in any subsequent use agreement entered into under the benefit sharing agreement.